An equivariant index theorem for hypoelliptic operators: Algebraic JLO formula

 We now discuss superconnections \cite{Qui1988}.
-Remark that the DG algebra $\Omega(EG,\D(M))$ acts by left and right multipliers on $\U$, $\V$ and $\Vh$.
-Let $D_0\in \D(M)$ be a generalized Dirac operator as defined in section \ref{sdirac}) and consider the function $D\in \Omega^0(EG,\D(M))$ on the classifying space, with values in Dirac operators, given by
+Remark that the DG algebra $\Omega(EG,\D(M))$ acts by left and right multipliers on $\U$ and $\V$.
+Let $D_0\in \D(M)$ be a generalized Dirac operator as defined in Section \ref{sdirac} and consider the element $D\in \Omega^0(EG,\D(M))$ as the function on the classifying space with values in the set of Dirac operators, given by